EDRN/PublicPortal/INSTALL.rst

 If the script fails to run, try running it with the Python interpreter; i.e.::

-    /usr/bin/python ./deploy.py --existing-install=/home/edrn/edrn-portal-4.5.4 edrn.nci.nih.gov
+    /usr/bin/python ./deploy.py --existing-install=/home/edrn/edrn-portal-4.5.6 edrn.nci.nih.gov

 All of the steps that the script carries out can take an *enormous* amount of time.
 If you're fond of food, now would be a great time to take a lunch break; be sure to get cocktails, appetizers, a bottle of wine, dessert, and coffee.
 Yes, it's going to be that long.

-*NOTE: If you see ``Deployment failed: Buildout failed``, you may have just witnessed a temporary network outage as some component of Zope or Plone was being downloaded.
+*NOTE:* If you see ``Deployment failed: Buildout failed``, you may have just witnessed a temporary network outage as some component of Zope or Plone was being downloaded.
 Just re-execute the ``deploy.py`` script again.